archmogician/INFO201/Project Proposal/project_proposal_201.md

 ### Research Questions:
 * How has a fuel efficiency of automotive in the U.S. changed over time?
-Are there any correlations between the trends of fuel efficiency and the trends of emissions?

-* How has a fuel efficiency of automotive in the U.S. changed over time?
-Are there any correlations between the trends of fuel efficiency and the trends of emissions?
+* Are there any correlations between the trends of fuel efficiency and the trends of emissions?

 ### Possible Data Sets: